-Self Help Groups are formed when people with the same issue or health condition come together to support each other, share information and advocate on their own behalf.
-The group can be large or small (say 3 to 30 members), formal or informal, funded or unfunded, social or activist.
+Self-help groups form when people with a similar issue or health condition come together to support each other, share information and advocate on their behalf.
+The group can be large or small (3 to 30 members), formal or informal, funded or unfunded, social or activist.

-Group members may opt to engage in one or a number of activities such as providing practical, emotional or social support to members, publishing educative material such as videos, newsletters, brochures, websites etc, lobbying for better services, fighting stigma, fundraising for research, advocating on behalf of members, raising community awareness and many others.
+Group members may opt to engage in one or several activities such as providing practical, emotional or social support to members, publishing educative material such as videos, newsletters, brochures, websites etc., lobbying for better services, fighting stigma, fundraising for research, advocating on behalf of members, raising community awareness and many others.

-People often start self help groups because they perceive a gap in existing health care or other services.
-They want to help smooth the path for others by sharing the knowledge and experience they have gained on their own journey.
-The decline of informal community networks such as extended family and friends can also be a factor in the development of self help and support groups.
+People often start self-help groups because they perceive a gap in existing health care or other services.
+They want to help smooth the path for others by sharing the knowledge and experience they have gained on their journey.
+The decline of informal community networks such as extended family and friends can also be a factor in the development of self-help and support groups.